Tatiana Botkina: Revolution

 Botkina and her brother accompanied their father into exile with the Romanov family following the Russian Revolution of 1917.
 When the family was transferred from Tobolsk to Ekaterinburg, the Botkin children were not permitted to accompany their father.
 When Botkina asked Ural Soviet commander Nikolai Rodionov for permission to join her father at Ekaterinburg, he replied, "Why should such a handsome girl as you are want to rot all her life in prison, or even to be shot?"
 Botkina insisted that the imperial family would not rot in prison.
 Rodionov told her they would probably be shot instead.
 He told her he would allow them to accompany the group as far as the Ekaterinburg station, but they would be arrested and sent back to Tobolsk because he would not grant them an entry permit to live in Ekaterinburg.
 In the end, the Botkin children decided to remain behind in Tobolsk.

-When Botkina heard the conclusion of the Sokolov Report, that the Tsar, his family and their servants had been killed, her sole consolation was the fact that her father had died trying to shield the Tsar.
+When Botkina heard the conclusion of the Sokolov Report, that the Tsar, his family and their servants had been killed, her sole consolation was that her father had died trying to shield the Tsar.